Similes for Emotions That Capture Every Mood

 Other Ways to Say:

-• As fluffy as a cloud ☁️
+• As appreciative as a traveler reaching home safely

 Example Sentences: